Write an E-Mail for a Meeting Invitation

 I have sent out more than 40 email requests to various courts in which we requested a possible meeting about using our program.
 All of these prospects stopped by our booth, it has been 4 days and we have received 2 positive responses.
 I want to follow up by phone calls with the balance, I am looking for a short positive questions to get confirmation dates without being to aggressive

 Is this too early?
 How to avoid being too pushy in my response

 You always want to respond to interest within the first week after the initial contact.
 When you are on the phone with a prospective client, ask what their needs are and then request a meeting so that you can show them how your company can provide solutions.
 If they seem hesitant on a meeting then ask if you can email them your ideas.
 Try to always leave the "door" open.

-See more questions like this: How is the Meeting Request example
+See more questions like this: How to get positive responses for meeting request

 How can I ask a person about the particular technology market Endpoint Security?

 I am working on a Global market research report..So I need a text format about how can I ask them about Endpoint Security - Key Developments (Drivers, Challenges, Opportunities), Endpoint Security market size & forecasts across, End User Market, Segmentation across geographies, Types of Endpoint Security, Technologies & Applications, and Endpoint Security Upcoming Trends

 First, can you find out some of this online?
 Or ask them for a copy of the report forecast from the previous year?
 If not, create a Google Doc/Spreadsheet and email it to them.
 Keep in mind that you are asking for the information for free and that many companies do not feel comfortable sharing intel with another company/person who is not an employee.